Abstractnxgen/Coding_with_Python-Lists/.guides/content/Simple-Number-Search-4d8c.md

 index= 0       # an index counter for the while loop found= False   # a check to break out early once found

-# loop until ew find the value or we are out of numbers
+# loop until we find the value or we are out of numbers
 while (not found and index < len(numbers)): if numbers[index] == N:  # It this one it?
     found= True            # Yes - we are done